yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 1. Click **Create**.

 1. Switch to the active instance, and then switch to **Instance Configuration**.
-Click **Add Instance**, enter the new standby instance's IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443, and then click **Continue** on the **Add Standby Instance** dialog.
+Click **Add Instance**, enter the new standby instance's IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443.
+If the HTTPS protocol is enabled, you can use the **Manage Peer Certificates** dialog to set up a root certificate of other instances.

+1. Click **Continue** on the **Add Standby Instance** dialog.

 1. Switch back to the new standby instance, wait for a replication interval to pass, and then refresh the page.
 The other instances in the high-availability cluster should now appear in the list of instances.